 The state does allow counties, cities, and towns to institute their own regulations for VGTs.
 As a matter of fact, 63% of Illinoisans live in areas where VGTs are either banned or restricted above and beyond state law.

-Some of those local bodies have moved to add a push tax to VGT play.
-It’s called that because it’s literally a tax upon each time a player pushes the button for a play.
+It’s called a push tax because it’s literally a tax upon each time a player pushes the button for a play.

 In Oak Lawn, it’s a penny for each push.
 Waukegan has also instituted a similar tax.
 Operators have pushed back, however, refusing to pay the additional taxes.
 In Oak Lawn, that’s led to fines from the city.